 HOW TO LIVE WITH UNCERTAINTY

 Many of us are feeling the anxiety of not knowing what is coming our way.
-The current Covid-19 pandemic has heightened uncertainty over the economy, employment, finances, our government, relationships and of course our mental and physical health.
+The lingering Covid-19 pandemic and its variants, along with a new virus, the war in Ukraine, and other disturbing events, has heightened uncertainty over the economy, employment, finances, our government, relationships and of course, our mental and physical health.
 It is natural to want to feel safe.
 The fear of uncertainty can leave us feeling very stressed, depressed and anxious.

 Managing our anxiety during a time of uncertainty is a challenge.
 For those of us who are planners, not knowing what is in the foreseeable future can be terrifying.
 When we have a plan, it eases our anxiety and it provides a sense of order.
 The order is what relieves us of our anxiety and eliminates any sense of chaos.
 When we plan our schedules it provides a sense of structure and normalcy.
 Not knowing what to expect can fuel our anxiety.